interaction-lab/iviz/README.md

 # iviz
-Utilities for working with ROS and C# within the ROBDEKON project.
+This is the release branch of the iviz app for visualizing ROS data in mobile devices.
+There are momentarily no releases.

+So check the devel branch instead!